 Currently, this service area team is supported by a combination of federal funds from the Help America Vote Act (HAVA) and state general funds.
-After fiscal 2010, HAVA funds may no longer be available to support the activities conducted by this service area.
+After fiscal 2014, HAVA funds may no longer be available to support the activities conducted by this service area.
 In which case, the agency would seek additional funding from the state general fund to maintain this service area mandated activities.

-• We will increase the number of local counties/cities having an approved Voting Systems Security Plan o Agency Goal: Foster and promote voter confidence
+• We will increase the number of local counties/cities having an approved Voting Systems Security Plan

+Agency Goal: Foster and promote voter confidence

-- Combine and condense into a single document that is easy to follow, in a step by step format, the Voting Systems Security Policies, Voting Systems Security Guidelines and Voting Systems Secuity Best Practices documents that have been distributed to local electoral boards. - o Develop a review check list to be used by SBE to evaluate and rate Voting Systems Security plans submitted by localities - Provide convenient and just-in-time training packages to local electoral boards about meeting voting systems security standards - o Develop on-line training training programs - Send monthly notifications to local electoral board regarding the approval status of their voting systems security plans submitted to SBE - o Provide timely feedback to local electoral boards on defiencies found in the submitted security plans
+- Combine and condense into a single document that is easy to follow, in a step by step format, the Voting Systems Security Policies, Voting Systems Security Guidelines and Voting Systems Security Best Practices documents that have been distributed to local electoral boards. - Develop a review check list to be used by SBE to evaluate and rate Voting Systems Security plans submitted by localities - Provide convenient and just-in-time training packages to local electoral boards about meeting voting systems security standards - o Develop on-line training training programs - Send monthly notifications to local electoral board regarding the approval status of their voting systems security plans submitted to SBE - Provide timely feedback to local electoral boards on deficiencies found in the submitted security plans - Form working partnerships with organizations who have expert knowledge of security issues and challenges to provide assistance in systematic analysis and review of security plans submitted to SBE by local county and city electoral boards.

-Number of local counties/cities having a Voting Systems Security Plan that has been reviewed and approved by the State Board Of Elections
+Number of counties/cities having a Voting Systems Security Plan that has been reviewed and approved by the State Board Of Elections.

-Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Quarterly Preferred 7 Trend:
+Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Quarterly Preferred Trend: Up

-Up

-Measure Baselir ne Value: 0 Date: 7/1/2006